luminousmining/miner/README.md

 * SMART MINING

 `STANDAR` you must set your mining session (host/algo/...) and get 0% fees.
 `SMART MINING` define the list coin coins need and let the system mine for you.
-1% fees will be applied.

 ## Algorithms
 - ethash
 - etchash